godotengine/godot-docs/classes/class_projectsettings.rst

 :ref:`bool<class_bool>` **rendering/2d/snap/snap_2d_transforms_to_pixel** = ``false``

 If ``true``, :ref:`CanvasItem<class_CanvasItem>` nodes will internally snap to full pixels.
+Useful for low-resolution pixel art games.
 Their position can still be sub-pixel, but the decimals will not have effect.
 This can lead to a crisper appearance at the cost of less smooth movement, especially when :ref:`Camera2D<class_Camera2D>` smoothing is enabled.

 \ **Note:** This property is only read when the project starts.
 To toggle 2D transform snapping at runtime, use :ref:`RenderingServer.viewport_set_snap_2d_transforms_to_pixel<class_RenderingServer_method_viewport_set_snap_2d_transforms_to_pixel>` on the root :ref:`Viewport<class_Viewport>` instead.